Residential Treatment for Adolescents with Anxiety Disorders

 Located in Atlanta, Skyland Trail offers evidence-based residential psychiatric treatment for teens ages 14 to 17 with anxiety disorders that interfere with their ability to function socially, remain in school, and engage meaningfully in goal-directed activities.

-Individualized treatment plans address each client's entire support system (family, school, community supports, etc.).
-A multidisciplinary treatment strategy that is DBT-informed and trauma-informed helps teens improve self-awareness, deepen compassion for self and others, and build resilience.
+A multidisciplinary treatment strategy helps teens improve self-awareness, deepen compassion for self and others, and reduce impulsive behaviors.

-Adolescents, families, and staff work collaboratively to identify and build on strengths and successes while establishing new and more effective skills for managing an anxiety diagnosis.
+Adolescents, families, and staff work collaboratively to identify and build on strengths and progress toward goals while establishing new and more effective skills for managing an anxiety diagnosis.

 Effective Medication Therapy for Teen Anxiety

 Medications may be prescribed depending on the nature and severity of an adolescent's symptoms.
-Medications for anxiety can be effective in addressing panic disorders when combined with exposure and response prevention therapy.
+Medications for anxiety can be effective in addressing panic disorders when combined with cognitive behavioral therapy.
 Medications can also be effective in addressing some of the physical symptoms of anxiety like excessive sweating, racing pulse, dry mouth, etc.